CapThrox/HWIDChanger-HashingAlgorithm/README.md

 It has different Hashing Methodes, a secure Code Protection and some other usefull Stuff which is listed below.

 ##What is a HWID?
-I'm just gonna C&P that from my old Thread ^^.

 So to easily explain this to you I'm gonna start by explaining what a HWID is.

 Basically there is no such thing as a HWID.
 Every hardware and also other things have their specific IDs which are NOT always unique.

-Take the PA-Loader as an example..
-When you first login the loader grabs some IDs from specific hardware, combines them and probably hashes them.
 Hashing is a pretty strong encryption if you do it the right way.
 So if you get a new CPU you can't login anymore because the Loader detects a new ID which does not fit with your first HWID.
 So a HWID Changer grabs specific IDs from your Hardware and changes them.